Updated on July 30th, 2020

 There are always lots of events organised around the regatta.
 It’s a great time to base yourself around English Harbour & Falmouth to make the most of parties every night & the buzz of the atmosphere.

-If you sail, then why not try & get yourself a place on board?
+If you sail, then why not try & get yourself a place onboard?
 Speak to people around Falmouth Marina & see if anyone is looking for crew.
 If you don’t sail, there is also a “Chase the Race” boat or head to one of the many vantage points.
 I haven’t yet taken part in Antigua Sailing Week but you can read all about my experience in my first regatta here.
+If you are visiting in April, Sailing Week is definitely one of the best things to see in Antigua.

 14. English Harbour & Nelsons Dockyard